-- 1. Press the HOME button repeatedly until you see the Menu screen, then touch Presets to display the Preset Management screen. - 2.
+Press the HOME button repeatedly until you see the Menu screen, then touch

 Use the knobs to scroll through the list of presets.
-The blue highlight indicates the currently selected preset. - 3.
-Touch Load to load into bitbox the information that was previously saved for this preset.
+The blue highlight indicates

+Touch Load to load into bitbox mk2 the information that was previously saved for this preset.
 The only values that are not stored in each preset are the values on the TOOLS pages.
-These are global settings that apply across presets and are stored separately on the microSD card.
+These are global settings that apply across